splay-project-v2/splay/README.md

 ## Getting started

-The source code of SPLAY is available under the General Public License (GPLv3) and published through this repository.

 The main research paper that describes SPLAY, evaluates its performances and presents several typical experiments has been published in the proceedings of the 6th USENIX Symposium on Networked Systems Design and Implementation (NSDI'09).

 SplayNet implements topology emulation features for SPLAY.
 It has been published in the Proceedings of the 14th ACM/IFIP/USENIX International Middleware Conference (MIDDLEWARE'13).